rvagg/jsonist/README.md

 Otherwise works the same as GET.

+## Error handling and bad JSON responses

+Server errors (i.e. response codes >= 300) are handled as standard responses.
+You can get the status code from the response object which is the third argument to the standard callback if you need to handle error responses in a different way.

+However, if any type of response returns data that is not JSON format, an error will be generated and passed as the first argument on the callback, with the following customisations:

+* If the status code from the server is >= 300, you will receive an error of type `jsonist.HttpError`, otherwise it will be of type `SyntaxError` indicating a bad JSON parse on a normal response.
+* The error will come with the following additional properties attached:
+  - `data`: a `Buffer` containing the full response from the server
+  - `response`: the full HTTP response object
+  - `statusCode`: the status code received from the server (a short-cut to `response.statusCode`)

 ## License

 **jsonist** is Copyright (c) 2014 Rod Vagg [@rvagg](https://github.com/rvagg) and licensed under the MIT licence.
 All rights not explicitly granted in the MIT license are reserved.
 See the included LICENSE file for more details.